WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LoopVariants/README.md

 Report bugs to @Wolfo.wolfo in the Risk of Rain 2 discord or RoR2 Modding discord.\
 If you're reporting a bug that isn't something obvious include the log file.

+This mod does not add these variants as "new stages" or new spawn pools for them.
+Instead simply editing the weather/pools of existing ones.

 Not entirely happy with how some turned out but some are great.